ae-dschorsaanjo/jaki-pona/jaki_pona-en.md

 5. Vowel clusters should become split into multiple syllables with added consonants.
 6. Transliterated names should not be the same as existing toki pona words or, in other words: toki pona words should not be used as names.

-Although there are no rules against the *'nn'* cluster (when the first syllable ends with an optional *'n'* and the next one begins with one, e.g. *jan Anna*), it is generally avoided.
+Although there are no explicit rules against the *'nn'* cluster (when the first syllable ends with an optional *'n'* and the next one begins with one, e.g. *jan Anna*), it is generally avoided.

 ## Sentence Types and Punctuation

 Technically all punctuation marks are optional variants of the *full stop* (`.`) with the exception of the *colon* (`:`).
 Using [sitelen pona](pics/sitelen_pona_leko/sitelen-pona-leko.png), no punctuation is used and each sentence is written on its own line.
-This is also done in chats and other informal settings, although *colons* are still usually used.
+This is also done in chats and other informal settings, although *colons* are still used.

 Declarative sentences are the default and should not need further explanation.